 ARTICLES

-The beautiful image of a red-crowned crane captured by Yagira
+A beautiful red-crowned crane captured by Mr. Nagira

-This photo was taken by photographer Kohei Yagira, who works as a high school teacher in Hokkaido while also continuing to photograph wild animals.
-He carefully follows the animals that live in nature, and has photographed many of Hokkaido's wild animals, including Ezo deer and red-crowned cranes.
+This incredible shot was taken by Kohei Nagira, a photographer who works as a high school teacher in Hokkaido and continuously photographs wildlife.
+He carefully follows the lives of animals in their natural habitats, capturing many of Hokkaido's wild creatures, including Ezo sika deer and red-crowned cranes.

-If he wins, he will be the first Japanese to win the contest.
-Yagira is increasingly gaining international recognition.
-His photographs, which capture the atmosphere and temperature of the place, beautifully and profoundly convey the charm of Hokkaido's nature and wildlife.
+If he wins, he will be the first Japanese person to receive this award in the competition's history.
+Mr. Nagira is gaining attention as an increasingly internationally acclaimed figure.
+His photographs, which make you feel the very air and temperature of the scene, convey the charm of Hokkaido's nature and wildlife to us beautifully and profoundly.

 - 1